jpata/edge-inference-list/overview.md

 ### Apache TVM

 An open-source ML compilation framework that ingests models from any framework (via ONNX) and generates machine code for targets like ARM CPUs, GPUs, and specialized accelerators.
-TVM is a compiler with an active codebase and a large research community.
+A significant 2025 development is the **`tvm-ffi`** initiative, which creates a stable C ABI for ML kernels.
+This allows high-performance libraries (e.g., for custom scientific operators) to be compiled once and loaded by any major framework (PyTorch, JAX) without complex bindings, solving a major ecosystem fragmentation problem.
 *   GitHub: [https://github.com/apache/tvm](https://github.com/apache/tvm)
-*   State: Active (Research)
+*   State: Active (Research & Infrastructure)

 ### Intel OpenVINO

-Intel's open-source toolkit for optimizing and deploying AI inference on Intel hardware (CPUs, iGPUs, VPUs).
+Intel's open-source toolkit for optimizing and deploying AI inference on Intel hardware (CPUs, iGPUs, NPUs).
+The 2025 releases have aggressively pivoted the tool to support modern transformer-based models.
+Its optimization capabilities are centered on the **Neural Network Compression Framework (NNCF)**, which has been upgraded to support advanced weight compression (INT4/INT8, NF4) and other techniques relevant for large models.
 *   GitHub: [https://github.com/openvinotoolkit/openvino](https://github.com/openvinotoolkit/openvino)
 *   State: Active & Strategic

 ### Glow

-A machine learning compiler from Meta/PyTorch that used Ahead-of-Time (AOT) compilation to generate a self-contained executable for embedded systems.
-It was abandoned in favor of the ExecuTorch runtime.
+A machine learning compiler from Meta/PyTorch that used Ahead-of-Time (AOT) compilation.
+As part of PyTorch's consolidation of its edge strategy, the Glow repository was officially archived on July 1, 2025.
+ExecuTorch is now the single, official solution for AOT compilation on edge devices.
 *   GitHub: [https://github.com/pytorch/glow](https://github.com/pytorch/glow)
 *   State: Archived / Deprecated